Doctor of Psychology (PsyD) in Leadership Psychology

 - Graduate portfolio and doctoral project

-- Three residencies in total.
-With two 4-day residencies held annually in the fall and spring in Boston, MA:
+- Three 4-day residencies held annually in the fall, spring and summer in Boston, MA:

 - 2017-18 Fall Residency, November 1-4, 2017; Spring Residency, March 14-17, 2018

 - Summer I Residency, July 18-21, 2017—only mandatory for students taking summer I courses.
 International students have an option of in-person or virtual attendance.